 UNICEF's Regional Office for Central, Eastern Europe and the Commonwealth of Independent States (RO CEE/CIS) coordinates and supervises UNICEF’s work in 22 countries and entities to ensure that no child is left out in our efforts to realize their rights.
 The Regional Office advocates at regional level for investment in children and for children-centred social policies.

 Child Care Reform is a major goal of the Regional Office's child protection work and the website contains a wealth of information from both country and regional levels.
 The Regional Office has also joined with the Office of the High Commissioner for Human Rights (OHCHR) in 2011 to issue a Call to Action urging Governments throughout Central and Eastern Europe and Central Asia to put an end to sending children below three years, including children with disabilities, into institutional care.
+Child reform resources including reports by country is also provided on this site.

 The Transformative Monitoring for Enhanced Equity (TransMonEE) Database captures a vast range of data relevant to social and economic issues relevant to the situation and wellbeing of children, young people and women in countries of Central Eastern Europe and Commonwealth of independent States (CEE/CIS).